 If your cancer is in the area below your vocal cords (subglottis), you might have surgery to remove all of your voice box (total laryngectomy).
 You have radiotherapy afterwards to lower the risk of the cancer coming back.
 Or you may have radiotherapy alone.

-You might be able to have radiotherapy with chemotherapy or biological therapy.
+You might be able to have radiotherapy with chemotherapy or a targeted cancer drug.
 This means you avoid surgery to remove your larynx.

 You might have radiotherapy and chemotherapy to shrink your cancer before surgery.
 Some people may not need surgery after this, so it can be kept in reserve in case the cancer comes back.